Why Isn't CBD Intoxicating Like THC?

 And if you need help selecting a product from our huge inventory then ask one of our friendly budtenders for guidance.

-Whether you’re shopping in Seattle, Redmond Everett or online, we’re here to help and get you the information you want, when you need it.
+Whether you’re shopping online or in Redmond, we’re here to help and get you the information you want, when you need it.